openshift-labs/cloud-native-guides/debug-odo.md

 Invoke the Inventory API using `curl` for the suspect product id to see what actually happens when API Gateway makes this call:

-> You can find out the Inventory route url using `oc get route inventory`.
+> You can find out the Inventory route url using `odo url list --component service --app inventory`.
 Replace
 > `{{INVENTORY_ROUTE_HOST}}` with the Inventory route url from your project.

 ~~~shell